Digital

 Revenge bedtime procrastination existed before smartphones, but smartphones have made it dramatically worse.
 There are three reasons.

-First, the content is infinite.
 A book has an ending, and a TV show eventually wraps up.
 But social media feeds and video recommendations never end.
 "Just one more" can go on forever by design.
+This is not accidental - platform companies have intentionally engineered it to maximize user engagement time.

-Second, blue light suppresses melatonin (the sleep hormone).
-Staring at your phone screen tricks your brain into thinking it's still daytime, making it harder to feel sleepy.
+Blue light emitted from your phone screen suppresses melatonin (the sleep hormone).
+Your brain is tricked into thinking it's still daytime, making it harder to feel sleepy.
 Since you don't feel tired, you keep scrolling - creating a vicious cycle.
+Reports indicate that 2 hours of blue light exposure before bed can delay melatonin onset by 1.5 hours.

-Third, your phone is "zero-effort entertainment."
 Reading a book or working on a hobby at night requires cognitive energy, but scrolling your phone delivers pleasure with virtually no effort.
 The more exhausted you are, the more your hand reaches for the phone, because your brain seeks the easiest source of reward.
+In psychology, this is called "effort discounting" - when cognitive resources are depleted, people tend to choose whichever option requires the least effort to reach a reward.

 Realistic Ways to Reduce Nighttime Phone Use